Albert Bates: Published works

 Bates's The Paris Agreement: the best chance we have to save the one planet we've got was published just weeks after the close of COP-21, the United Nations Conference on Climate Change in December 2015.
 The book follows Bates's year-long travels leading up to the Paris conference, the delicate and often fractious negotiations, and dissects the final document agreed to by 196 countries.
 It includes anecdotes from a range of surroundings, from inside the halls of Le Bourget to boating the Seine with indigenous peoples there to protest the talks.

 In 2019, no fewer than four books by Bates were published by various publishers.
 In Burn: Using Fire to Cool the Earth, Bates says we need to radically alter how humans live on Earth.
 In 2020, Chelsea Green brought out a paper edition as Burn: Igniting a New Carbon Drawdown Economy to End the Climate Crisis.

 We have to go from spending carbon to banking it.
 We have to put back the trees, wetlands, and corals.
 We have to regrow the soil and turn back the desert.
 We have to save whales, wombats, and wolves.
 We have to reverse the flow of greenhouse gases and send them in exactly the opposite direction: down, not up.
 We have to flip the carbon cycle and run it backward.
 For such a revolutionary transformation we’ll need civilization 2.0.

-Burn looks beyond renewable biomass or carbon capture energy systems to a new, circular economy in which energy, natural resources, and human ingenuity enter a virtuous cycle of improvement in time to save us from climate catastrophe and human extinction.
+Burn argues that renewable biomass and carbon capture are insufficient responses to climate change, and instead proposes a circular economy model in which energy and natural resources are continuously recycled and improved to reduce the risk of human extinction.

 Transforming Plastic, and a school edition, Taming Plastic, Bates addresses the magnitude and consequences of another global problem.
 Bates emphasizes that the only way to stem the present onslaught of a material that endures forever is to enforce mandatory economic and industrial changes so that recycled, biosourced, and biodegradable plastic become more cost-effective than plastic made from fossil fuels.
 He explores current worldwide efforts for stronger regulations and better waste management, along with exciting new biological and man-made technologies for improved plastics collection and disposal.

 In A Side Door Introduction to The Farm, Bates brings together the observations of authors, reporters and casual observers over the first 50 years of his ecovillage's history, some positive but many critical.
-This short anthology contains many surprising insights into the mechanics of crafting a holistic, utopian vision and then trying to bring it into the world.
-It explains quite a lot about why the Farm has continued to thrive, now into four generations, after half a century of bet-your-life, whole-systems experimentation.
+This short anthology contains insights into the mechanics of crafting a holistic, utopian vision and then trying to bring it into the world.
+It explains why the Farm has continued to thrive, now into four generations, after half a century of experimentation.

 Since 2006, Bates has published a weekly blog called The Great Change, which appears Sundays and is occasionally syndicated to other sites.